OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Volatility.md

 ##### Identifying Loaded DLLs

 The _DLLs, or Dynamic Link Libraries_, that are loaded into the address space of a process can be listed through the `windows.dlllist` plugin.
-- Need to specify the needed process by giving its PID using `--pid XXXX`
+- Can specify the needed process by giving its PID using `--pid XXXX`
 - This can be used to understand which libraries and functions that the process depends on.
 - Malware can inject or load malicious DLLs into legitimate processes to hide or to escalate privileges.
+- To look for certain `dll`, use `grep` and use the `-A x -B y` to show the `x` lines before and the `y` lines after.

 ##### Identifying [[Windows Registry|Registry]] Hives

-The registry files, or hives, can be dumped to showcase:
+The registry files, or hives, can be dumped using `hivelist` to showcase:
 - User and system configuration data.
 - The memory may hold the registry hive or parts of it.
 - Identify persistence mechanisms by altered [[Windows Registry#Registry Keys|Registry Keys]].